RPO: Retrieval Preference Optimization for Robust Retrieval-Augmented Generation: Experiments

 \subsection{Ablation Study}

-Since two phases including supervised fine-tuning and preference optimization have adopted during the training stage, and both of them help to enhance retrieval awareness and overcome knowledge conflict.
-We perform ablation studies to confirm the contribution of each stage in our \MODELNAME{}.
+Given that our training pipeline incorporates two distinct phases—supervised fine-tuning and preference optimization and both of which contribute to enhancing retrieval awareness and mitigating knowledge conflict, we conduct ablation studies to evaluate the individual contribution of each phase within our \MODELNAME{} framework.
 The fine-tuning and preference optimization phases are removed specifically in the experiment and the results are evaluated on the benchmarks.
+It is worth noting that, since the retrieval reward term in Equ.~(\ref{equ-RaPO_Loss}) is the biggest difference between DPO and \MODELNAME{}, \MODELNAME{} without the retrieval reward term (RR) can be equivalent to a DPO model.
+Similarly, \MODELNAME{} without preference optimization represents models trained solely via supervised fine-tuning, omitting the subsequent alignment stage.
 Results in Table~\ref{tab-ablation} demonstrate that the performance dropped when removing either phases, revealing the significance.